 This rule applies wherever you live in the world.

 Properly planning your corporate video production has assumed critical importance as video marketing is now an implicit function for every business or organisation, with many companies producing videos at a far greater rate then ever before, and it doesn't look like it's going to stop anytime soon.

 You need to know exactly why you're making a business video, and what you want it to achieve.

-If you have no clear objective, it will end up too generic and not perform highly enough.
+If you have no clear objective, it will:

 At the most obvious end of the spectrum: